hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/tutorials.md

 ---

-We have four basic tutorial options, and two more advanced tutorials:
+We have several basic and advanced tutorials:

 ## Playground Tutorial